S&P 500, Nasdaq set for higher open as focus turns to tech earnings, Fed

 At 08:40 a.m.
 ET, Dow E-minis were down 5 points, or 0.01%, S&P 500 E-minis were up 4.25 points, or 0.1% and Nasdaq 100 E-minis were up 25.25 points, or 0.18%.

-United Parcel Service Inc jumped about 8% after it topped Wall Street estimates for quarterly revenue, as the world’s biggest parcel delivery company benefited from a surge in online purchases.
+United Parcel Service Inc (UPS.N) jumped about 8% after it topped Wall Street estimates for quarterly revenue, as the world's biggest parcel delivery company benefited from a surge in online purchases. read more

-General Electric fell 2.7% as it saw less cash outflow than estimated in the first quarter.
+General Electric (GE.N) fell 2.7% as it saw less cash outflow than estimated in the first quarter. read more

 Our Standards: The Thomson Reuters Trust Principles.